mia-platform/.github/profile/README.md

 Our platform is a Developer Hub to manage the end-to-end life cycle of cloud native applications and simplify the life of Dev and Ops.
 We also provide a marketplace full of plug-n-play components to accelerate the construction of your own digital platform.

-If you want to learn more on Mia-Platform’s technology and how to use it, take a look at the [official documentation](https://docs.mia-platform.eu/) or discover our [Academy & Certification Program](https://mia-platform.eu/services/academy/).
+If you want to learn more on Mia-Platform technology and how to use it, take a look at the [official documentation](https://docs.mia-platform.eu/), discover our [Academy & Certification Program](https://mia-platform.eu/services/academy/) or simply join the [Community](https://github.com/mia-platform/community/discussions/).

 ## Open Source 💻😎